It’s December o’clock already, and you know what that means: ’tis the season to be jolly, so smile, darn ya, smile!

 Agent 47’s got a new assignment: kill a pornography tycoon during his annual Christmas party.
 The guy has some tapes incriminating a senator’s son, which might jeopardize good senator’s chances during the ongoing election.
 The son is also supposed to get the axe, and this time no divine force is going to intervene.

 It’s not particularly in Holiday spirit, all things considered, but you get to dress 47 as a Santa Claus and make him choke his target to death.
 Santa has had enough of your bullshit, Agent 47 is coming to town!
-I can’t confirm whether or not we get to use any coals, but that would have been awesome AND thematic.
+We can’t confirm whether or not we get to use any coal, but that would have been awesome and thematic.